nblockchain/geewallet/CONTRIBUTING.md

 is a best practice because it will make sure that the build is not broken in between commits (otherwise, future developers may have a hard time when trying to bisect bugs).
-If you have already pushed your commits to the remote in one push, this can be re-done by using the `scripts/gitpush1by1.fsx` script, or this technique manually: https://stackoverflow.com/a/3230241/544947
+If you have already pushed your commits to the remote in one push, this can be re-done by using our [gitpush1by1.fsx](https://gitlab.com/nblockchain/fsx/-/blob/master/Tools/gitPush1by1.fsx) script, or this technique manually: https://stackoverflow.com/a/3230241/544947
 * Git commit messages should follow this style:

 ```